-Prior to - and as a condition for - registration, mortgages encumbering Mozambican vessels must be executed by means of a notary deed ("Deed") before a local notary public or a consular office.
-The documents required for the execution of the Deed include:
+Prior to - and as a condition for - registration, mortgages encumbering Mozambican vessels must be executed by means of a notary deed before a local notary public or a consular office.
+The documents required for the execution of the notary deed include:

-- a commercial registry certificate or equivalent document of the borrower; - a power of attorney issued to the benefit of the representative(s) of the lender attending and signing the Deed, on the assumption that the lender is not going to be represented by any of its legal representatives/directors; - a power of attorney issued to the benefit of the representative(s) of the borrower attending and signing the Deed, on the assumption that the borrower is not going to be represented at the Deed by any of its legal representatives/directors; - identification documents of the representatives of the parties signing the Deed; - certified copies of the loan agreements and/ or resolution issued by the relevant corporate body of the lender approving the loans and the underlying terms and conditions of the mortgage, notably the amount of principal plus the amount equivalent to five years of interest; - a copy of the minutes of the resolution passed by the relevant corporate body of the borrower approving the granting of the mortgages to the benefit of the lender and the underlying terms and conditions, notably the amount of the principal plus the amount corresponding to five years' interest; and
+- a commercial registry certificate or equivalent document of the borrower; - a power of attorney issued to the benefit of the representative(s) of the lender attending and signing the notary deed, on the assumption that the lender is not going to be represented by any of its legal representatives/ directors; - a power of attorney issued to the benefit of the representative(s) of the borrower attending and signing the notary deed, on the assumption that the borrower is not going to be represented at the notary deed by any of its legal representatives/directors;

-• certificates of ownership of the vessels issued by INAMAR and the CREL.
+- identification documents of the representatives of the parties signing the notary deed; - certified copies of the loan agreements and/ or resolution issued by the relevant corporate body of the lender approving the loans and the underlying terms and conditions of the mortgage, notably the amount of principal plus the amount equivalent to five years of interest; - a copy of the minutes of the resolution passed by the relevant corporate body of the borrower approving the granting of the mortgages to the benefit of the lender and the underlying terms and conditions, notably the amount of the principal plus the amount corresponding to five years of interest; and - certificates of ownership of the vessels issued by INAMAR and the CREL.